samsandhuss/bank-of-sandhu/BUILD_LOG.md

 - **A30 (UI/UX for data-rich interfaces)** — priority gap.
 - **A31 (managed cloud AI services)** — priority gap.
 - **Silver / Gold layers** for all A3–A7 and B13 — Bronze is locked, layered uplift queued.
+- **B8 Gold** — the immediate gate for the Track C start trigger (condition 1).

 ---

 ### Now / Next / Later

-**NOW (just done — Session 07):**
+**NOW (just done — Session 08):**
-- ✅ A5 spot-check — 3rd drift caught and redone with verb lock.
+- ✅ A5 spot-check — held with verb lock intact.
+Hold 1 of 3 on the watch.
-- ✅ B13 promoted to 🥈 Silver.
+- ✅ B13 held at 🥈 Silver — sensitivity-decides framing clean, no "old data" drift.
-- ✅ Curriculum restructured — modules now sequenced Now/Next/Later with CI/CD tool touchpoints.
-- ✅ M6 Pipeline Visualiser added, queued behind defined trigger.
-- ✅ Three-track architecture (§1B) committed at session close — Track A, Track B, Track C.
-- ✅ Four new concepts added (A28–A31) covering the gap into data/AI product fluency.
-- ✅ Failure modes #4 and #5 added.
-- ✅ File scrubbed for public safety (no employer/external-role identifiers).
+- ✅ B8 Bronze owned — direction worked out solo (worker inside dials out; outside can never dial in).
+- ✅ B8 Silver Problem owned; Fix assembled with scaffold (restate solo next).
+- ✅ Discipline held — no chunks, no Track C, no restructure.
+- ✅ Port.io / vendor-name question resolved; C9 + M4 softened to "portal vendors (e.g. Port.io)".

-**NEXT (Session 08):**
+**NEXT (Session 09):**
-- 🔁 Spot-check A5 + one other.
+- 🔁 Spot-check A5 (2 of 3) + one other.
-- 🚀 Redo Station 2 (B8) bronze→silver→gold (Track B NOW).
+- 🚀 Finish B8 — Fix solo + Why-it-wins → Gold (Track B NOW).
 - 🚀 If energy holds — Bronze pass on A10, A11, A28.

 **LATER (queued, in priority order):**